 - Pour the custard over the top and sprinkle the remaining cheese on top.

-- Bake for 20-30 minutes, until the quiche is browned at the top but still a little jiggly.
+- Bump up the oven temperature to 180C / 360F.
+Bake for 20-30 minutes, until the quiche is browned at the top but still a little jiggly.
 Let it sit for 10 minutes before cutting in.